The Refunds Manager team protects sellers’ profits by getting them more reimbursements for common but hard-to-detect FBA issues.

 Our team of account auditors handles the process every step of the way.
 We do not automate any interactions with Amazon, and instead manually review and submit claims.
 Furthermore, we always give Amazon enough time to reimburse according to their policies.

 Based on Amazon’s latest policy, we can go back 18 months to search for Amazon FBA lost inventory and over a dozen other discrepancies.

 You pay nothing upfront.
 We charge 25% of whatever reimbursements we recover.
 If we don’t get funds or inventory back for you, then we don’t request fees from you.
-We only take a percentage of cases for which our system provided the return.
+We only take a percentage of cases for which our team provided the return.

 To enter your credit card information, login to your account.
 Go to the settings menus and click on the Credit Card Info link.
 Enter your valid card details and click Update.